When the masculine and the feminine are in balance, there

 principle of empathic relationship with what is studied in scientific

 teaching and practice.
-In education aim to give children an empathic
+In the field of education aim to give children an empathic

 understanding of their own bodies and of nature.
 Help them to see the